Open-Source-CQUT/govm/README.md

 $ go install github.com/Open-Source-CQUT/govm/cmd/govm@latest
 ```

-Or you can download the latest version of the binary file for the corresponding platform in [Release](https://github.com/Open-Source-CQUT/govm/releases).
+Or you can download the latest binary file for the corresponding platform in [Release](https://github.com/Open-Source-CQUT/govm/releases).
 Currently, only releases for windows, macos, and linux are provided.

 ### linux